 Following is information for participation in and presentation at M&M conferences for McGaw surgical residents

 - All cases involving complications, deaths, adverse or near-miss events must be logged each week in the M&M reporting system.
 Important near-miss events should also be logged.
 If there are no complications, deaths, adverse or near-miss events, the person responsible for logging the cases for a service must indicate ”No cases” in the M&M system.
 If no cases are entered and you fail to log in and select “No Cases”, then you will be selected to discuss cases without notice.

 - The person responsible for logging required cases is the senior most resident on the service.

-- Cases for the prior Monday through Sunday evening must be logged by 10am on Monday each week.
+- Cases for the prior Friday through Thursday evening must be logged by 12NOON on Friday each week.

-- Events can also be reported anonymously at PurpleSurg.
+- Events can also be reported anonymously.
 These events will be forwarded to the M&M moderator for consideration.

-- You will be notified by Tuesday morning by mass email regarding cases that have been selected for presentation.
+- You will be notified by Friday afternoon by mass email regarding cases that have been selected for presentation.

 - You will be notified if additional data are needed for the Comparative Data slide.
+Anthony Yang, MD can direct you to the correct contact person.
 Potential data sources include:

 - Use the PowerPoint Template (available at the top of this page).

 a.
 Please do not add slides unless they are for relevant images

 b.
 You can delete slides as needed (i.e. "Literature Review" or "Comparative Data")

 - Submit your PowerPoint before the meeting using the email address at the top of this page.
 In addition, always bring the presentation on a flash drive or similar storage in case there are email problems.

 - All residents and attendings are required to attend the M&M Conference.
 Refer to the resident Attendance Policy for service specific conference requirements.

 - Presentations should be less than 5 minutes.